442nd Infantry Regiment (United States): After the war

 The record of the Japanese Americans serving in the 442nd and in the Military Intelligence Service (U.S. Pacific Theater forces in World War II) helped change the minds of anti-Japanese American critics in the continental U.S. and resulted in easing of restrictions and the eventual release of the 120,000-strong community well before the end of World War II.
 In Hawaii, the veterans were welcomed home as heroes by a grateful community that had supported them through those trying times.

 However, the unit's exemplary service and many decorations did not change the attitudes of the general population in the continental U.S. towards people of Japanese ancestry after World War II.
 Veterans came home to signs that read "No Japs Allowed" and "No Japs Wanted", the denial of service in shops and restaurants, and the vandalism of their homes and property.

 On 15 July 1946, the 442nd Regiment marched down Constitution Avenue to the Ellipse south of the White House.
 President Truman gave a speech and honored the regiment by awarding them the Presidential Unit Citation.
-The American Legion refused to allow Nisei veterans into their group and removed Japanese-American soldiers from their honor rolls.
-It was not until white officers from the 442nd regiment intervened that the Legion began to accept Nisei veterans into the organization.
+Initially, many Veterans' organizations such as the VFW and the American Legion refused to allow Nisei veterans into existing posts and some even removed Japanese-American soldiers from their honor rolls.
+It is believed that white officers from the 442nd advocated on the behalf of the Nisei in Chicago to be allowed to form their own American Legion post 1183 in 1946, while Alva Fleming, a Navy veteran in Sacramento district leadership approved the charter for Nisei VFW Post 8985 in Sacramento in 1947.
+Fleming would go on to become the VFW State Commander for California and was instrumental in founding a total of 14 segregated Nisei VFW posts in the state.
+Veterans in the Pacific Northwest were unable to find any post willing to accept them, and eventually formed their own independent "Nisei Veterans Committee".

 Many Nisei veterans had difficulty finding houses in the continental United States.
 Their homes were occupied with new tenants.
 Due to the housing shortage, many Nisei veterans resorted to using federal housing programs.
 Many Nisei veterans used the G.I.
 Bill as an opportunity to attend university.
-Many Nisei became doctors, dentists, architects, scientists, and engineers.
+Many Nisei became doctors, dentists, architects, scientists, engineers, and politicians in public office.